cwoeltge/helix-content-1/index.md

 ## What's next?

-1. Try editing `index.md` and see what happens.
+1. Try editing `index.md` and see what happens. - DONE!
 2. Try editing `src/html.htl` to change the HTML output
 3. Try editing `src/static/style.css` to change the way this page looks